Eventual-Inc/Daft/docs/source/learn/user_guides/expressions.rst

 Logical Expressions
 -------------------

-Logical Expressions are an expression that refers to a column of type ``Boolean``, and can only take on the values True or False.
+Logical Expressions are an expression that refers to a column of type :meth:`Boolean <daft.DataType.boolean>`, and can only take on the values True or False.

 .. code:: python